1. DEBT CONSOLIDATION NEAR ME

 www.freedomdebtrelief.com

-This snapshot shows that the average credit card debt for Californians seeking debt relief rose slightly month-over-month (MoM), with both the percentage of debt holders and the average debt for balance carriers experiencing a modest increase.
+This snapshot shows that the average credit card debt for Californians seeking debt relief rose slightly month-over-month (MoM), with the percentage of debt holders and the average debt for balance carriers experiencing a modest increase.

 This breakdown shows how credit card debt affects each age group in California, with older adults generally carrying higher balances and a greater proportion holding debt.